 OTHER HELPFUL MATERIALS Colorado State University Cooperative Extension Publication number 6.302, entitled Creating Wildfire-Defensible Zones, is available here.Check out the website Firewise.org for a plethora of information on wildfire safety.

 REFLECTIVE GREEN ADDRESS SIGNS The 6” by 18” green address signs with white reflective numbers are available for $10.
 These are the same signs, at the same price, available for sale at Park County administrative offices in Fairplay -- just closer!
-Email Kathy Lower if you would like to buy one, or call her at (303) 815-0184.
+To order one, call Andrea Black at the Platte Canyon Fire Station at Crow Hill, (303) 838-5853, or email her.